-After 14 months of labor negotiations and no contract, American Federation of State, County and Municipal Employees Local 1028 is taking a strike authorization vote over three days through Thursday in a banquet room at the Holiday Inn, 411 S. Larkin Ave.
+After 14 months of labor negotiations and no contract, the American Federation of State, County and Municipal Employees Local 1028 are taking a strike authorization vote over three days through Thursday in a banquet room at the Holiday Inn, 411 S. Larkin Ave.

 Pay raises and health insurance costs are the biggest issues preventing a settlement.
 Local 1028 president Dave Delrose said his 1,260 members haven’t had a cost-of-living raise since 2009 and are now being asked to pay more for medical insurance.

 County officials say they’re willing to compromise and are offering modest raises as well as $100 monthly payments for employees who are at the top of their salary scale and do not receive annual 2.5 percent step increases for additional years of employment.